Sohn Hak-kyu

-Sohn Hak-kyu (born 22 November 1947) is a South Korean politician and former governor of Gyeonggi Province, the most populous province in Korea.
-He became a politician in 1996 as a congressman of the Grand National Party and governor of Gyeonggi-do in 2002.
+Sohn Hak-kyu (born 22 November 1947) is a South Korean politician who served as the governor of Gyeonggi Province from 2002 to 2006.
 He was the leader of the liberal Democratic Party.
 Sohn announced he was running in the 2022 presidential election as an independent candidate, but subsequently withdrew his candidacy.

 A Kyunggi High School and Seoul National University graduate, he received his Ph.D. from the University of Oxford.

 His daughter, Sohn Won-pyung, is a novelist.